 - After then follow the instructions as guided in the Download Center to download and install the file properly.

-Note: either you can save the .exe file and then run it to install .dll file or you can make tap to Run option to install the .dll file directly from the Download Center.
+Note: either you can save the .exe file and then run it to install .dll file or you can make a tap to Run option to install the .dll file directly from the Download Center.

 - After complete installation.
-Just make a tap to the Close and then reopen your Access database application to make sure that the access database controls were working as expected.
+Just make a tap to the Close and then reopen your Access database application to make sure that the Access database controls were working as expected.